On the subcritical self-catalytic branching Brownian motions: Introduction

 A further extension of the branching coalescing Brownian motion is the self-catalytic branching Brownian motion (SBBM), first introduced in \cite{MR2698239} and further developed in \cite{MR1813840}.
 In this model, branching events are catalyzed by the intersection local times of particle pairs, allowing not only the competitive but also the cooperative interactions between particles.
 A defining mathematical feature of SBBM is its dual relationship with a family of stochastic reaction-diffusion equations, akin to the connection between BBM and the FKPP equation.
 This duality provides a comprehensive framework for studying both SBBMs and their dual SPDEs.

 For example, the foundational work \cite{MR0948717} employed branching coalescing Brownian motion to establish the weak uniqueness of the stochastic FKPP equation.
 This result was later extended in \cite{MR1813840}, which used SBBM to prove the well-posedness of a family of stochastic reaction-diffusion equations.
 Another important contribution is \cite{MR1339735}, where local-time coalescing Brownian motions (LCBM) were utilized to demonstrate the compact interface property of the Wright-Fisher stochastic heat equation (Wright-Fisher SHE).
 Later, an advanced small-noise asymptotic analysis of the propagation speed of the stochastic FKPP equation was established in \cite{MR2793860}, which, via duality, confirmed the Brunet-Derrida conjecture for the branching coalescing Brownian motions.
+See also \cite{MR4828440} for related results on the effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift.
 The duality framework was also employed in \cite{MR3582808} to demonstrate the convergence of the biased voter model to the stochastic FKPP equation.
 The branching coalescing Brownian motions on metric graphs were utilized in \cite{MR4278798} to study the stochastic FKPP equation on metric graphs.
 A two-type coalescing Brownian motion system was applied in \cite{MRFanTough2023quasi} to derive the quasi-stationary distributions of the stochastic FKPP equation on the circle.
 Moreover, the analytical properties of the Wright-Fisher SHE were applied in \cite{MR4698025} to prove the coming down from infinity (CDI) property of LCBM.
 Building on this result, \cite{MRBMS24} showed that a system of branching coalescing Brownian motions, allowing for infinitely many offspring in its branching mechanism, has its total population reflected from infinity.
 This phenomenon was further used in \cite{MRBMS24} to demonstrate a regularization-by-noise effect of the Wright-Fisher space-time white noise.